-Foods that increase metabolism transform your body!
+Foods that increase metabolism -- decrease body fat

 The foods that increase metabolism, burn more body fat and can transform the way you look and feel.
-You will see some of the foods in the graphics on this page,
+You will see some of the foods in the graphics on this page.

 If you follow the advice here about how to increase your metabolic rate, you will achieve natural weight loss that will last!
 You will not only look better you will feel better and have more energy.

 It’s simple: The higher your metabolic rate, the faster you will lose body fat.
 Your metabolism is all those chemical processes in your body that result in energy production.